PowerBroker2/pySerialTransfer/README.md

 # pySerialTransfer
-Python package to transfer data in a fast, reliable, and packetized form
+Python package to transfer data in a fast, reliable, and packetized form.
+If using this package to communicate with Arduinos, see https://github.com/PowerBroker2/SerialTransfer for the corresponding and compatible library (also available through the Arduino IDE's Libraries Manager).

 # To Install
 ```